fosskers/aura/book/src/introduction.md

 New to Aura?
 Check out [Aura's Philosophy](philosophy.md) or just jump right into [Installation](install.md)!

+Aura is licensed under the terms of the GPLv3.

 > **💡 Tip:** You can press `s` at any time to search this book.

 ## Contact